DmitriyDN/bomber-docker-auto/README.md

 8. Turn on VPN
 9. Run via command ```node ./retry.js``` in any cmd

+It is necessary to setup bash for windows.
 ## Troubleshouting
 If you receive something like
 ```